 In the world of industrial automation, Programmable logic controllers (PLC) and Distributed Control Systems (DCS) are used to control or automate a process or a machine.
-They monitor the field signals and operator inputs and make decisions based on how they are program.
+They monitor the field signals and operator inputs and make decisions based on how they are programmed.
 Here you can understand the difference between PLC and DCS.

 What is a Programmable logic controller?

 PLCs need to be programmed based on their application.
 They require additional HMI or Human Machine Interface to interact with the operator and alarm reporting.
-Various communication protocols such as Modbus, Profibus, Ethernet TCP/IP etc are also possible using additional hardware.
-Ladder logic, functional block diagrams, structured text, instruction list and structured functional blocks can be used to program PLCs.
+Various communication protocols such as Modbus, Profibus, Ethernet TCP/IP, etc are also possible using additional hardware.
+Ladder logic, functional block diagrams, structured text, instruction list, and structured functional blocks can be used to program PLCs.

 What is a Distributed Control System?

 A distributed control system is a collection of multiple control components distributed throughout a plant.
 Unlike programmable logic controllers, DCS is used to control an entire plant or a process that is continuous or batch-oriented.
 They are highly scalable and can be used to control complex processes that require a lot of interaction between multiple controllers.

 A distributed control system is a collection of multiple redundant controllers, IO modules, engineering stations, operator stations, historian servers, and communication systems.
 They are capable of handling thousands of IOs at a reliable speed.
 They are widely used in petrochemical industries, refineries, paper and pulp industries, power plants, pharmaceutical manufacturing, and other areas where manufacturing and process plants.

 PLC vs DCS

 With emerging technologies, the difference between PLC and DCS has become quite marginal.
 In spite of that here are a few differences between them.

 |Programmable Logic Controllers (PLC)||Distributed Control Systems (DCS)|